Let Me Help You Travel to Buenos Aires

 +54 9 11 5905 8226

-Sim Card
+Sim Card in Argentina

-It’s normal that you would want to be connected right away when arriving to a new country.
+It’s normal that you would want to be connected right away when arriving in a new country.
 You want to let your friends and family know you made it safely.
 You want to use maps to get around the city.
 But sometimes it can be tricky to know where to go to get a sim card without already having data.

 This is my suggestion to you:

-Things to note about charging a sim card at a kiosk:
+Things to note about charging a SIM card at a kiosk:

-1. Make sure you know your local phone number.
+- Make sure you know your local phone number.

 Housing for Buenos Aires